AustinChris1/Heirloom/docs/TEE-DEPLOYMENT.md

-# Registering the Heirloom extension on Coston2 FCC
+# Deploying a Flare Compute Extension on Coston2

+How Heirloom's TEE extension was stood up on Coston2, written so it can be reproduced on any host.
+The Coston2 FCC diamond was redeployed on 22 July 2026;
-Written against the pinned hackathon notice about the Coston2 FCC redeploy.
-Read that notice first — most reported FCC failures are stale stacks pointed at the dead `FlareTeeManager`.
+most reported FCC failures are stacks still pointed at the dead `FlareTeeManager`, so start by confirming the registry.

-## Preflight: this repo is already on the current deployment
+## Preflight

 ```
 pnpm exec hardhat run scripts/verify-fcc.ts
 ```

-Confirmed on the live chain:
+The current registry, and what a healthy response looks like:

 ```
 FlareTeeManager  0x1a9C4A0f9D76c0b1D91d22E24E573a9b377618aE  live
-nextPublicExtensionId = 66025  (489 public extensions registered)
+nextPublicExtensionId = 66025
 getTeeMachineStatus    facet reachable
 getTeeMachine          facet reachable